How can you improve the state of your infrastructure automation?

 Alternatives vary based on which aspects of Pulumi you would like to compare.

-AWS CDK vs. Pulumi:
+AWS CDK vs. Pulumi

 CDK Pulumi

-Supports popular languages
+Supports popular languages Supports popular languages

-Doesn’t transpile to any proprietary format
+Transpiles to CloudFormation template Doesn’t transpile to any proprietary format

-Can use any of the 70+ providers as well author your own for edge-cases using Dynamic Providers or contribute your own
+Cannot natively provision non-AWS resources Can use any of the 70+ providers as well author your own for edge-cases using Dynamic Providers or contribute your own

-Can create custom encapsulations using CdkContructs that create other AWS resources or Constructs
+Can create custom encapsulations using CdkContructs that create other AWS resources or Constructs Can create custom encapsulations using ComponentResources that can

-Has a registry showcasing community-supported as well as Pulumi-supported components and packages in the Pulumi Registry
+Has a registry showcasing community-supported as well as AWS-supported Constructs in the Construct Hub Has a registry showcasing community-supported as well as Pulumi-supported components and packages in the Pulumi Registry

-IaC isn’t restricted to just general-purpose programming language-based tools.
-In fact, one of the most common IaC tool that Pulumi is often compared with is Terraform.
-HashiCorp’s Terraform has existed in the IaC space well before Pulumi was created.
-If you look deeper Pulumi extends (the official word is “bridge”, however) many of Terraform’s providers as well as has native providers that are direct implementations from Open API specs.
-They are conceptually similar in that both tools want you to think about everything in the cloud as a “resource”.
-The resource model is what drives the core of your infrastructure state.
+If you look deeper, Pulumi extends (the official word is “bridge”; however) many of Terraform’s providers as well as native providers that are direct implementations from Open API specs.
+They are conceptually similar in that both tools want you to think about everything in the cloud as a “resource.”
+The resource model drives the core of your infrastructure state.
 Every resource has a CRUD lifecycle.

-Terraform vs. Pulumi:
+Terraform vs. Pulumi

 Terraform Pulumi

-Uses proprietary but open-source language HCL which stands for HashiCorp Configuration Language
+Uses proprietary but open-source language HCL which stands for HashiCorp Configuration Language Supports popular open-source, general-purpose programming languages

-HCL is a type of domain-specific language
+HCL is a type of domain-specific language None of the supported languages are DSLs

-Out-of-box support for language-level features that are not custom-made by Pulumi
+By definition, DSLs are limited in their language feature set Out-of-box support for language-level features that are not custom-made by Pulumi

-Has a registry showcasing community-supported as well as Pulumi-supported components and packages
+Has a registry showcasing community-supported as well as Terraform-supported Constructs Has a registry showcasing community-supported as well as Pulumi-supported components and packages

-No escape-hatch like functionality to create self-managed resources in cases where a provider doesn’t support a feature
+No escape-hatch like functionality to create self-managed resources in cases where a provider doesn’t support a feature Dynamic Provider feature to model the CRUD lifecycle of custom one-off resources

 Check out a detailed comparison of Pulumi vs. Terraform.

-OpenTofu
+OpenTofu vs. Pulumi

 Some of the biggest cloud providers have their own proprietary tools for implementing cloud infrastructure.

-• GCP Deployment Manager – a deployment service whose primary configuration language is YAML.
-In some cases documentation is scarce and feature support is very limited.
+• GCP Deployment Manager — A deployment service whose primary configuration language is YAML.
+In some cases, documentation is scarce, and feature support is very limited.

-Concerns
+Concerns with Pulumi

-If I might dare say that being stuck with a general-purpose programming language is still better than having to learn a cloud provider’s DSL (templates or otherwise.)
+Some may say that being stuck with a general-purpose programming language is still better than having to learn a cloud provider’s DSL (templates or otherwise.)
 Learning a new language or technology has a cost.
 That cost is especially high when members of your team may not spend a lot of time with infrastructure on a daily basis.

-One of the strengths for any DSL is its succinctness.
+One of the strengths of any DSL is its succinctness.
 It’s one of the reasons why DSLs are great for all types of configuration management.
 I think this is a matter of perspective.
-Developer skills are highly varied and everyone has their sweet spot of languages they are comfortable with.
-I mean, why do we need anything other than JS, am I right?
+Developer skills are highly varied, and everyone has their own sweet spot of languages with which they are comfortable.
+I mean, why would we need anything other than JS?
 Just kidding.
-On a more serious note, many developers are indeed more comfortable using DSL-based technologies such as Terraform for their cloud automation needs.
-While many others want something that is familiar and can be supported by any developer with language familiarity.

-State Storage
+State storage

 One of the nice features of Pulumi is that the Pulumi Service stores the state for your infrastructure, by default.
 Right from the moment you run pulumi stack init <stackName>.
 But if things change and you would like to manage the state on your own, Pulumi does support self-managed backends too.
-That means, you could export your state and store it on your own inside one of the supported self-managed backends such as AWS S3, Azure Storage or GCS.

 See also: Pulumi Pricing – Editions Overview.